Zyzakus/openxdagpool/README.md

 11. run `php artisan key:generate`
 12. run `php artisan migrate`
 13. run `npm install` and then `npm run production`
+14. run `php artisan data:live` and `php artisan data:fast`
-14. install a letsencrypt certificate or other https certificate (optional)
+15. install a letsencrypt certificate or other https certificate (optional)
-15. visit the web site, and register.
+16. visit the web site, and register.
 First registered user is an administrator.
-16. visit the administration interface to set up your pool settings.
+17. visit the administration interface to set up your pool settings.
-17. payouts exports of large datasets require the mysql files privilege.
+18. payouts exports of large datasets require the mysql files privilege.
 Edit `/etc/mysql/mysql.conf.d/mysqld.cnf` and in the `[mysqld]` section, add `secure-file-priv=/var/www/openxdagpool/public/payouts/`.
 Then execute `GRANT FILE ON *.* TO openxdagpool@'%';` as mysql's `root` user.
 Restart the mysql daemon using `service mysql restart` as `root`.
-18. as the PHP FPM pool user, execute `crontab -e` and enter one cron line: `* * * * * php /var/www/openxdagpool/artisan schedule:run >> /dev/null 2>&1`
+19. as the PHP FPM pool user, execute `crontab -e` and enter one cron line: `* * * * * php /var/www/openxdagpool/artisan schedule:run >> /dev/null 2>&1`

 Done!
 Enjoy your new OpenXDAGPool instance! ;-)